Confocal families of plane algebraic curves: Introduction

 \begin{quote} Which plane algebraic curves admit nontrivial confocal deformations? \end{quote}

 The main conceptual contribution of this paper is the introduction of a focal map on equiclassical families and the interpretation of confocal families as its fibers.
 This allows us to study confocality using deformation theory.
+The key point is that, over the reals, the infinitesimal condition of fixing the focal divisor is the condition of vanishing on the union of the two conjugate isotropic lines